-Perhaps the best part of this house where I am is the small private back garden.
-The little deck on one side, trees on two sides and distant hills on the other.
+Perhaps the best part of this house where I am is the small private back garden, the little deck on one side, trees on two sides and distant hills.

 As a